Codazed/stonks-bot/README.md

 ## License
 Like most of my other projects, Stonks Bot is licensed under the GNU GPL 3.0 license.
+This basically means you're free to do whatever you want with the code, including using it for commercial use, but you have to disclose the source and keep the same license.
 See [LICENSE](LICENSE) for more information.